christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 ![Fig.1.8](/images/Polemon.jpg){:width="400px"}

 Fig. 1.8.
 Coin of Polemon I of Pontus who was an alias of Asander (both were married to Dynamis, queen of Bosphorus.
 You can usually find their aliases through marriages) depicting a Uraeus (the Egyptian cobra) and also Zeus-Ammon.
-Other depictions of Asander show the star and cresent that is visible in the Julius Caesar coin above.
+Other depictions of Asander show the star and cresent that is visible in the Julius Caesar coin above (https://rpc.ashmus.ox.ac.uk/coins/1/1845).
 The crescent moon and star symbol has Mithraic symbolism, and another coin of Asander depicts a Phrygian cap which is closely associated with the Roman god Mithras:
 <https://silver.kbr.be/3628_-_Panticapaeum%3F_(Asander)_(AE_Apollo/prow)_over_Pontic_type_(Perseus/Pegasus)_(Oxford,_AM>).